antwandesign/dynamic-form-app/README.md

 npm run demo
 ```

-This command will install dependencies, build the project, and start the development server.
+This command will install dependencies, build the project, and start the preview server.
-Open **http://localhost:4200** in your browser to view the application.

 ## Schema Architecture